 - Rubbing with salve (white or black) was once widely recommended, but it’s better not to use it anymore because it can cause hypersensitivity.

 - Ensure good hygiene, so that the chance of spreading the bacteria is as small as possible.
-Keep the boil and its surrounding clean with water and soap as long as the boil has not yet been broken.
+Keep the boil and its surrounding clean with water and soap for as long as the boil has not yet been broken.
 When the boil has broken, a gauze with betadine can be applied.

-- Cut the nails short.
+- Cut your nails short.